devonpmack/react-pokedex-workshop/README.md

   I used Javascript string substitution syntax, but there are multiple ways to do this.
 For example with the `+` operator.
 </details>

-💻 Next we will use a built in JavaScript function called `fetch()` to fetch the data from our URL.
+💻 Next, use a built in JavaScript function called `fetch()` to fetch the data from our URL.

 <details>
   <summary>Solution</summary>